Technology makes it hard to truly disconnect from work, so one company is offering employees the chance to take a break from their company email.

 Staff can choose whether or not to use the system.

-Would a system like this work for your organisation?
+Would a system like this work for your organization?